aurorascharff/rsc-workshop/STEPS-4h.md

 ## App: Finish CRUD with React 19 form actions and .bind

 - La oss fullføre CRUD her
+- Create: createEmptyContact.ts.
+How can we use this in the layout?
-- Create: createEmptyContact.ts, form and action-prop, mention onClick and hydration and web standards.
-Dont need to extract to "use client".
+- Form and action-prop layout.tsx, mention onClick and hydration and web standards.
+Don't need to extract to "use client".
+Would have needed a new component.
+Uten revalidate, så med revalidate.
 - Noen som er kjent med form actions?
 Hva skjer, hvordan brukes de?
 Method post og action med route.
 Nå kan de bindes til funksjoner.
 - Hvis direkte server action: show works without js.
-No more loading feedback, fix later.
 - This is an implicit action = async transition, automatisk "post"
 - Since we're using a metaframework with SSR, it's extra good to use as many native elements as possible, everything works without js, not button onclick router.push if we dont have to.
 Good for a11y as well.
-- Move it back into the layout, delete component
-- Update: form and action-prop, could use function but we can also use hidden inputs or .bind to ensure prog.enh.
+- Update: ContactForm form and action-prop, could use function but we can also use hidden inputs or .bind to ensure prog.en, updateContactSimple.
 - Forklare formdata
-- Delete: først form action and deleteContact, then DeleteContactButton for modal, form and action-prop, .bind.
+- Delete: deleteContact.ts, then form and action-prop, .bind, then DeleteContactButton for modal,.
 OnSubmit is fallback wiouth js.
 Could also use hidden input.
 - Dette er altså et progressive enhancement.
 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards.
 - PAUSE?

 ## App: Add interactivity with SubmitButton

+- Make all mutations slow.
+Lets make this realistic.
 - Analyze SubmitButton.
 Har dere brukt denne synaksen før?
 Hva gjør den?
 Rest operator, spread på button.
 Videreført buttonprops.
 - Use SubmitButton with loading boolean for delete button transition
 - Hva skal vi gjøre i submitButton?
 Kan jeg bruke en react 19 hook?
 - Add useFormStatus isSubmitting.
 Bruker parent form som kontekst.
-- Delete loading boolean from deletebutton
+- Delete loading and disabled boolean from deletebutton
-- Use it in new contact
+- Use SubmitButton in new contact
 - Hva er fordelene med dette?
 - Power of rsc, composability of client/server while mainaining interactivity.
 - Add component to update contact